We had some birthday gift money to spend, so we did something that we haven’t done in a couple of years.

 On the journey back, we wandered the ferry, and spent quite a bit of time on the outdoor decks, looking at scenery and people.
 Everyone else was doing pretty much the same thing.

-[Update: Until Aug.
-10, 2014, B.C.
-Ferries is offering a promotion on its light buffet, which is all-you-can-eat salad bar, soup, dessert and beverages.
-Price is $13.75 for the first person, 50 per cent off for the second.
-Available on 2 p.m., 3 p.m. and 9 p.m. sailings on Tsawwassen-Swartz Bay route, on Spirit of Vancouver Island, Spirit of British Columbia and Coastal Celebration.
-So, there's no butter chicken, steamed broccoli, chicken wings or ravioli.
+[Update: B.C.
+Ferries offers a light buffet for the 2 p.m., 3 p.m. and 9 p.m. sailings on the Tsawwassen-Swartz Bay route, aboard Spirit of Vancouver Island, Spirit of British Columbia and Coastal Celebration.
+The cost in 2019: $14 for an adult.
+Salads, hot soup and desserts only.
+No butter chicken or salmon in cream sauce.
 I have seen people ask for a refund and leave after they found out that the light buffet was on offer, instead of the full one.
 Me, I've tried to time some of my trips for the light buffet.
 The salad bar is quite substantial.]

 - - -